-The Password Settings Objects (PSO) which introduced in Windows Server 2008, applying password policy for AD DS Fine-Grained Password and Account Lockout in Windows Server.
-When you configure the password policy from Group policy for an Organizational Unit (OU), you can not apply the settings for other AD objects.
-So with password settings objects you can do the task easily.
-I’m going to apply Password Settings Objects for domain admin account in Windows Server 2012 R2.
+The Password Settings Objects (PSO) which was introduced in Windows Server 2008, apply a password policy for AD DS Fine-Grained Password and Account Lockout in Windows Server.
+When you configure the password policy from the Group policy for an Organizational Unit (OU), you can not apply the settings for other AD objects.
+So with password settings objects, you can do the task easily.
+I’m going to apply Password Settings Objects for the domain admin account in Windows Server 2012 R2.

 Applying Password Settings Objects

-In Windows Server 2012 R2 the PSO is applying through Active Directory Administrative Center.
+In Windows Server 2012 R2 the PSO is applied through Active Directory Administrative Center.

-1. So go the Windows Server manager and open the Active directory administrative center or type “DSAC” in the Run.
+1. So go to the Windows Server manager and open the Active directory administrative centre or type “DSAC” in the Run.

-2. Select doamin (Technig.local) then double click the System to open it.
+2. Select domain (Technig.local) then double click the System to open it.
 Then click the Password Settings Container to open it.
 See the above screenshot.

-3. Right click them main page of password settings container and click New then click Password Settings.
+3. Right-click the main page of the password settings container and click New then click Password Settings.

-4. Configure the Password Settings what ever you want.
+4. Configure the Password Settings whatever you want.
 Try to set the required options.
-If you are not familiar with password settings policy, do the following.
+If you are not familiar with the password settings policy, do the following.

-- Enforce minimum password length and enter the minimum password length =10.
+- Enforce the minimum password length and enter the minimum password length =10.

 - Enforce password history =28.
-It is the number of password remembered by system that you can’t choose the password before 28th times.
+It is the number of passwords remembered by a system that you can’t choose the password before the 28th time.

 - Password must meet complexity requirements.
 The password must contain numbers, alphabets, symbols and etc.